langgenius/dify-docs/en/explore/chat.md

 <figure><img src="../.gitbook/assets/image (18).png" alt=""><figcaption></figcaption></figure>

-### Use datasets
+### Use knowledge

-Chat supports datasets.
-After selecting the datasets, the questions asked by the user are related to the content of the data set, and the model will find the answer from the data set.
+Chat supports knowledge.
+After selecting the knowledge, the questions asked by the user are related to the content of the data set, and the model will find the answer from the data set.

-We can select the datasets needed for this conversation before the conversation starts.
+We can select the knowledge needed for this conversation before the conversation starts.

 <figure><img src="../.gitbook/assets/image (5).png" alt=""><figcaption></figcaption></figure>

 ### The process of thinking

-The thinking process refers to the process of the model using plugins and datasets.
+The thinking process refers to the process of the model using plugins and knowledge.
 We can see the thought process in each answer.

 <figure><img src="../.gitbook/assets/image (23).png" alt=""><figcaption></figcaption></figure>